awiekerson/quiz-game-react-typescript/README.md

 <b> Trivia Game Application</b>

 This project is a quiz game built with React and TypeScript, providing an interactive user experience where players can answer random trivia questions.
-The app uses the Open Trivia API to fetch questions from various categories, ensuring that each quiz session is unique and diverse.
-This project combines these tools to create a responsive and user-friendly quiz game that updates scores and provides feedback, with TypeScript enhancing type safety and code readability.
+The app uses the Open Trivia API to fetch questions from various categories.
+This project combines these tools to create a responsive and user-friendly quiz game that updates scores and provides feedback.

 <b> Technologies and Frameworks Used: </b>